tantywidiyastuti/pba2026-kelompok-12/README.md

 * Compare the performance between ML and DL models
 * Deploy interactive demos using **Hugging Face Spaces**
 * Publish a scientific report in **ArXiv format**

+These additional objectives ensure the project not only focuses on building models but also on validating and interpreting their performance in a more comprehensive way.

 ---